Sonali-Kumar/Sonali-Kumar.github.io/_posts/2022-05-29-DannyMa-SQLChallenge-Danny'sDiner.md

 ---
-3.What was the first item from the menu purchased by each customer?
+3. What was the first item from the menu purchased by each customer?

 ```ruby
 with CTE AS